 Yersinia pseudotuberculosis and Y enterocolitica have both been associated with enterocolitis and diarrhea in young sheep at pasture that are debilitated from factors such as starvation and cold weather.
-Diarrhea may be present in bluetongue in sheep (see Bluetongue) and is accompanied by typical mucosal lesions.
-In goats, diarrhea is often prominent in enterotoxemia associated with C perfringens type D Type D Enterotoxemia).
+Diarrhea may be present in bluetongue Bluetongue in sheep and is accompanied by typical mucosal lesions.
+In goats, diarrhea is often prominent in enterotoxemia associated with C perfringens type D Type D Enterotoxemia Type A strains of C perfringens are commonly found as part of the normal intestinal microflora of animals and lack some of the powerful toxins produced by strains of other types.
+C... read more .
 This is not a feature of the clinical disease in sheep but may be present in flockmates of affected sheep.
 In feedlot sheep, diarrhea most commonly is associated with grain overload, salmonellosis, or coccidiosis.

 Watery mouth disease is a condition of intensively reared lambs occurring during the first days of life.
 Morbidity in a flock can be as high as 30%, and the mortality rate may exceed 80%.

-Lambs 12–72 hr old with inadequate or delayed access to colostrum are at greatest risk.
+Lambs 12–72 hours old with inadequate or delayed access to colostrum are at greatest risk.
 Other risk factors that have a negative effect on colostrum intake include being born in larger litters, being born to a dam with poor body condition, and stressors such as early castration.

 Less obvious cases may have a wet muzzle; others may show no external signs of excess salivation, but the mouth may be cold to the touch and contain frothy saliva.
 Lacrimation may also be seen.
 The abomasum may become distended with gas and liquid, giving the deceptive appearance of a well-fed lamb, but if these lambs are lifted and shaken gently, a noise associated with the alternative name of “rattle belly” may be heard.
 Although scours occasionally occur, this is not a characteristic feature of the condition.

 Ewes should be well nourished to ensure a plentiful supply of colostrum.
 Yards, pens, ewes, and equipment should be kept as clean as possible throughout lambing to help control the buildup of E coli and keep the incidence of disease low.
-Supplementary feeding of lambs using stored colostrum (ewe, cow, or goat) or commercial colostrum substitute should provide a minimum of 50 mL/kg within 6 hr of birth.
-Lambs should not be castrated in the first 24 hr because this depresses colostrum intake.
+Supplementary feeding of lambs using stored colostrum (ewe, cow, or goat) or commercial colostrum substitute should provide a minimum of 50 mL/kg within 6 hours of birth.
+Lambs should not be castrated in the first 24 hours because this depresses colostrum intake.